Blog

 Verification — Turning Clarity Into Trust in Local GEO

-Verification is the final step in local GEO — the point where answer engines decide whether a business that is already understandable is also safe to recommend
+Verification is the final step in this local GEO strategy.
+At this point, we explain how to make answer engines decide whether your local business that is already understandable is also safe to recommend

 Why Verification Comes Last in the GEO Stack